hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/schedule-service-system-contract.md

 |--------------|---------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `0x06d15889` | `signSchedule() external returns (int64 responseCode)`                                                  | Signs the targeted schedule transaction with the sender's keys.
 For `EthereumTransactions` the embedded ECDSA key will be used.
 For `ContractCall` transactions, the keys derived from the signature map of the transaction will be used. |

+In order to validate the signatures in signature map for the `signSchedule(address, bytes)` function call, a message has to be agreed upon.
+The most logical message would be the schedule transaction ID.

 The HIP mentions two additional functions `getScheduledTransactionInfo(address)` and `getScheduledTransactionInfo()` which are not included in the list above.
 It has been decided that these will only be implemented at a later time if necessary as the only useful information is the `scheduleID` which is needed in order to make the calls in the first place.